Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • Do not force-feed a nauseous cat

-• Do not assume “just a hairball” if vomiting repeats
+• Do not assume it is “just a hairball” if vomiting repeats

 • Do not ignore dehydration signs